gatorcloset/OOTD/sprints/Sprint3.md

 [Sprint 3 Demo]

 ## Frontend
+- Added frontend validation to login page.
+Checks for the following:
+  - Required fields
+  - Valid username format
+  - Existing username/password in database
+- Created UI for "Add Item" page and implemented functionality:
+  - Item name, category, and image are added to the database

 ## Backend
 - Database is fully functional and set up, and compatible with front end login page (includes first name, last name, username, and hashed password columns)